-An amazing low carb peanut flour chocolate cake.
-This gluten free cake is made extra special by topping it with a sugar free chocolate buttercream frosting.
+One of the most amazing peanut flour recipes, a rich low carb chocolate cake.
+This gluten free cake is topped with a sugar free buttercream frosting.

 Peanut Flour is my new favorite alternative flour for low carb baking.
 It does give a slight peanut butter flavor, but some of the fat has been removed so it is much lighter than using ground peanuts.

-I’ve read that others have made some great tasting low carb cakes using peanut flour, like this Extreme Chocolate Cake by Maria Emmerich, so I thought I’d give it a try.
+I’ve read that others have made some great tasting low carb cakes using peanut flour, like the Extreme Chocolate Cake by Maria Emmerich, so I thought I’d give it a try.

 LOW CARB TIPS and TRICKS

 Subscribe now to receive your free copy of Low Carb Tips and Tricks which includes 20 easy to prepare recipes.
 Plus, get access to the weekly newsletter and special offers only for subscribers!

 I looked over what others have done and then compared that to some regular chocolate cake recipes that I have in my collection.
 I took a little from all the recipes and came up with my own.
 I’m sure there is still a little more tweaking that can be done, so I’d love to hear others thoughts.

 This is my favorite of the low carb peanut flour recipes I’ve tried.
 And, the low carb chocolate cake is really moist.

 It was eaten by my daughter without any complaints.
 I didn’t tell her about the peanut flour which I bought here, but she did say that it tasted like a Reese’s peanut butter cup.
 I could taste a hint of peanut butter, but it wasn’t very strong.